gbukauskas/informatika/README.md

 # informatika
 Programming lessons with GO

 A series of articles will provide programming tutorials.
 It will be described how to work in the Linux environment with the programming language GO using Fyne and the PostgreSQL database.
+Content:
+    01_OperatingSystem.docx - install UBUNTU Linux and all tools for the programming, 03_GoLanguage.docx - GO programming language,
+	04_WebProgramming.docx - WEB programming with GO and WEB Components